malialiu/EvilHangman/README.md

  b.
 Assignments:
   i.
 Uploading the game source code to GitHub. ii.
 Help to make the application into a web application. iii.
-Create an MYSQL database and provide credentials to the team. iiii.
+Create an Mongo database and provide credentials to the team. iiii.
 Need to prevent SQL Injection.
 4. Malia Liu
  a.
 Contribute to assignment 1, part A, and part of part B. Fixing and providing a diagram.